psychemedia/winter-tales/src/gawain_notes.md

 In place of a shield, he carried a sprig of holly; instead of a sword, an axe.
 A great big axe.
 A *huge* great big axe: the mother of all axes.
 And not just any mother of all axes.
 Because this axe was made of glowing green steel; and inlaid in the handle, the most intricate, the most exquisite, green jeweled and green enameled decoration.

 Looking around the Court, this great, Green Knight was the first to speak: "So, who's the boss of this horrible lot, then?
-Who's the leader of this rabble?"
+Who's the leader of this wretched rabble?"

 And everyone just gawped, dumbstruck; and everyone looked at the axe; and a deep, expectant hush fell on the hall, as they waited for Arthur to respond.